wsgan001/mcs-ds-notes/cs412/Readme.md

 Succint constraints can be enforced by directly manipulating the data (presumabily in ways others than simply ordering it and different from data antimonotonicity)

-some succint constraints:
+A nice phrase from the book is succint constraints are "precounting-prunable."
+We know before we start counting that we can shorten the data to the sets that comply. some succint constraints:

 - patterns without item i (pattern space pruning) - remove i from db and then mine